ManasRoul/static_website/README.md

-# Hotel Sagar Bela — Website
+# Static - Hotel — Website

 A Flask-based website for Hotel Sagar Bela, Puri, with a public-facing site and an admin dashboard for managing content (floors/rooms, image galleries, homepage